dasipsita/Profanity-Checker/README.md

 * If racial slur words are found, then based on number of racial slur words contained in the tweet, a profanity score is assigned to the tweet

 # Assumptions
-The following assumptions are being made for this code. <br />
+The following assumptions are made for this code. <br />
 * The racial slur words in tweets occur with standard english spellings (NOT in forms like f*ck, b!tch etc.)
 * The list of profane words are also in standard english
 * The degree of profanity is assumed to be relative to the length of the tweet